-The purpose of the Bright Path Community Based NeuroBehavioral Therapy ConneXion is to improve access to cognitive, behavioral and addiction services for adults, as well as seniors, by creating supportive relationships with community-based therapists, mental health practioners and support groups that provide Health and Wellness Programs centered that encompass the entire mind and body.
+The purpose of the Bright Path Community Based NeuroBehavioral Therapy ConneXion is to improve access to cognitive, behavioral and addiction services for adults, as well as seniors, by creating supportive relationships with community-based therapists, mental health practitioners and support groups that provide Health and Wellness Programs that encompass the entire mind and body.

-Programs and systems are designed to support young adults and seniors with mental disorders (Axis I: mental illness), behavioral disorders, addiction disorders and cognitive impairment.
+Programs and systems are designed to support young adults and seniors with mental health disorders (Axis I: mental illness), behavioral disorders, addiction disorders and cognitive impairment.

 We believe the ‘best’ treatment for residents is in ‘their’ community within a residential-like setting rather than a hospital or clinical setting and/or in a non-integrated care setting.